 300 acres of barley is grown on Edward Ford's farm on the outskirts of the M25 in Essex

-The harvest on Ed Ford’s farm is well underway, having started to harvest his barley in late July and should be finished in early August.
-He’s now in the process of selling the cereal.
+The harvest on Ed Ford’s farm is well underway, having started to harvest his barley in July and should be finished in early August.

 “All our grain goes to Camgrain, a grain storage facility.
 They dry and blend our crops with grain from other farms and sell on to companies such as Diageo, to make whisky, and also Budweiser to make beer.